df8oe/UHSDR/README.md

 - bootloader.dfu
 - mchf_binary_for_flash.bin

-If you only want binaries and not complete sources klick on file you want to download and then  on the button "Raw" right above the grey bar.
+If you only want binaries and not complete sources click on file you want to download and then on the button "Raw" right above the grey bar.

 Have fun - Open-Source opens possibilities!